kernie66/homebridge-random-delay-switches/README.md

 ### Change values in scenes

 The control values can be changed by scenes using Eve and Controller for Homekit, if you want to use the same switch (e.g. to trigger your lights) but with different parameters for specific conditions.
 Just create a scene, change the values and turn on the switch.
 Note that these changes will be set until changed the next time.
+Text values can only be set in scenes using Controller for Homekit, they are not visible in Eve scenes.

 *Hint: You can create a scene that restores the control values to the default configuration, which is triggered by the motion sensor, to ensure that the changes are reset.*